BradChang/misc/compression/entropy_encoding/README.md

   number-of-bits-you-need = log2(number-of-states-you-have)

-A series of    n    bits can take on 2^n different states.
+A series of    n    bits can label 2^n different states.

 if 2^n = x then by its definition log2(x)=n.
 Substituting:

-A series of log2(x) bits can take on  x  different states.
+A series of log2(x) bits can label x  different states.

 --------------------------------------------------------------------------------